 There are so many new cars coming in the next few years; we’ve narrowed them down to some of the best

-Best small cars coming in 2023
+Best sports and performance cars coming in 2023

 Vauxhall Astra gets new mild-hybrid tech for improved fuel efficiency

 Dacia Spring UK debut: budget EV arrives with new style

 Hot car deal: sporty Skoda Octavia vRS Estate for £278 a month

 Best new car deals 2024: this week’s top car offers

 Hot car deal: racy Cupra Ateca SUV for just £234 a month